Chart Color Schemes

 The educational profile of Wandong exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 35.3% of residents currently enrolled in formal education, comprising 13.5% in primary, 11.1% in secondary, and 3.3% in tertiary education.
+Educational participation is notably high, with 35.3% of residents currently enrolled in formal education.
+This includes 13.5% in primary education, 11.1% in secondary education, and 3.3% pursuing tertiary education.

 Frequently Asked Questions - Education